SethRobertson/GitBestPractices/0main.md

 * Web views

     This is pretty standard stuff, but still a best practice.
-Setting up a tool like [gitweb](http://jk.gs/gitweb.html) (or [cgit](http://hjemli.net/git/cgit/) or whatever) to allow URL reference to commits (among other visualization interfaces it provides) gives people a great way to refer to commits in email and conversations.
+Setting up a tool like [gitweb](http://jk.gs/gitweb.html) (or
+    [cgit](http://hjemli.net/git/cgit/) or whatever) to allow URL
+    reference to commits (among other visualization interfaces it provides) gives people a great way to refer to commits in email and conversations.
 If someone can click on a link vs having to fire up git and pull down the latest changes and start up some visualization tool they are much more likely to help you.

 * Bug tracking

     Industry best practice suggests that you should have a bug tracking system.
 Hopefully you do.
 Well, I'm hear to tell you that integrating your bug tracking system with git makes the two systems one thousand times more effective.
 Specifically, come up with a standard for tagging commits with bug numbers (eg. "Bug 1234: Adjust the frobnoz down by .5") and then have a receive hook on the upstream repo which automatically appends that commit information to the ticket.
 If you really love your developers, develop syntax which lets them close the ticket as part of the commit message (eg. "Bug 1235r:
     Adjust the frobnoz up by .25").

     The easier a system is for people to use, the more likely they will use it.
 Being able to see the context which caused the commit to happen (or contrary-wise, being able to find the commit which solved a problem) is incredibly useful.
 When you send out your commit announcements, make sure to hyperlink the bug tracker in the commit message, and likewise in the tracker message, hyperlink to the web view of the commit.

     Notes: some commits can apply to multiple bugs.
 Generate a standard and code to handle this standard.
 Also, if you do hours tracking, you may want a syntax to handle that.  (eg. "Bug 12346w/5: Bug 12347rw/3:
     Adjust the frobnoz up by .3")

-* IRC/chat rooms
+* IRC/chat rooms/bots

     This is not a global best practice, but for certain sized organizations/teams may be very useful.
 Specifically, to have a chat room (IRC) to discuss issues and problems, and to have a robot in that chat room to provide assistance.
 When someone talks about Bug 1234, provide a hyperlink to that ticket.
 When someone pushes some commits or adds a bug, it could announce same.
 All sorts of things are possible (RFC lookups, MAC vendor lookups, Eliza psychoanalysis, etc) but there is a fine line between usefulness and overwhelming noise.

     If you use github, github provides an "IRC" "Service Hooks" which lets you get git announcements for free.
 Said robot will not provide any additional value added services you might want.
 [CIA](http://cia.vc) is another packaged commit announcement system and of course many IRC robot frameworks can be found with simple web searches.

 * Wikis

     Having convenient syntax to link to bugs in your bug tracking system and branches/tags/commits in your gitweb again makes all three systems more useful.
 Increased synergy through integration!

 * Other services

     While I have your attention, there are a few other services which you should probably bring up as a best practice for your organization;
     which have only limited git applicability:

     * Pastebin-like private text paste service